cibellem/plantare/README.md

 ### Description:

-Full Stack Ecommerce plant store built with lots of love by someone that loves plants! <br>
+Plantare is a Full Stack Web Application built by someone that loves plants!
+In this faux eCommerce, I tried to mimic a real store so users can view and add items to their cart but to be able to checkout, they need to be authenticated.
+Thanks to React Router and Firebase that was very convenient to implement.<br>

+This was a solo project where I was responsible for each aspect of development including planning, design, and implementation. <br>
+Overall I am pretty happy with the outcome as I was able to learn and implement technologies I had been very interested to work with. <br>

 Front End : React/ Bootstrap/ <br>
 Back End : Mongo, Node and Firebase. <br>